LoopKit/loopdocs/docs/gh-actions/gh-customize.md

 Click the Codespaces icon at bottom left.
 Choose Stop Codespace from the menu.
 Don't worry about the changes won't be saved message - you just saved the changes with the sync command above.

 The screen will then show the Codespace is stopped message.
-You can close the tab.

 Return to your github account and look at the repository for the Module you just changed.
 It should be similar to the graphic below.